ABOUT CLASSES

 SCHOLARSHIP

-A scholarship of up to $475 is available for each class session.
+A scholarship of up to $490is available for each class session.
 The scholarships the for winter/spring semester have been issued.
 New scholarships will be available in the Fall of 2026.

 QUESTIONS?